silencer00001/bitcoin-core-0.10.0-addrindex/README.md

 Two things, though: (1) Uninstall any Bitcoin Core/Qt that you have prior to installing this one, and (2) When prompted, make sure to read `README.txt` and do **not** accept to run Bitcoin Core (more details in the included `README.txt`, but basically you don't want to start Bitcoin Core without `addrindex` enabled as that would defy the idea of using this installer in the first place).

 Known issues:
-* Installer (incorrectly) suggests install path `C:\Program Files (x86)\Bitcoin Addrindex` or somesuch, but the package is still installed correctly (in the same place where Bitcoin Core is supposed to go.
-It's a mistake in packager and can be ignored.
-Maybe I'll fix it one day.
+* Installer (incorrectly) suggests install path `C:\Program Files (x86)\Bitcoin Addrindex` or somesuch, but the package is still installed correctly (in the same place where Bitcoin Core is supposed to go).
+It's a mistake in packaging and can be ignored.

 ###Ubuntu 14.04
 TODO